 Seven-piece act BTS poses during a news conference for its new digital single "Butter" in eastern Seoul on May 21, 2021.
 (Yonhap)

-BTS has been refreshing its list of accolades after becoming the first Korean act to debut at No. 1 on the Hot 100 with "Dynamite" in 2020.
-The group's first English language-single also earned its first Grammy nomination.
+In 2020, the septet made history by becoming the first Korean act to debut at No. 1 on the Hot 100 with its first English-language single, "Dynamite," which also earned the group its first Grammy nomination.

-Later in the year, "Life Goes On," the main track for its album "BE," became the first song predominantly sung in Korean to debut at the top spot on the main singles chart.
+Later in the year, the group's song "Life Goes On" that was the main track for their album "BE," became the first song predominantly sung in Korean to debut at the top spot on the main singles chart.

 When including the group's overall No. 1 songs on the Billboard Hot 100, "Butter" is the fourth song to sit atop the main singles chart.